ashante112/VBA-challenge/README.md

 # VBA-challenge
-VBA Homework - The VBA of Wall Street
+VBA Challenge - The VBA of Wall Street

-I will use VBA scripting to analyze real stock market data.
+In this challenge, VBA scripting is used to to analyze real stock market data.

+Significant factors in this challenge are the ability to loop through large sets of data present in multiple worksheets and produce analytical reports based on the data.
+Conditional formatting is also used to highlight positive and negative change in the data.